About

 Music is able to express the deepest parts of who we are, and I am so grateful for the opportunity to learn about and be a part of so many unique rich traditions that showcase the human condition throughout the ages.

-Through voice, trumpet, composition, poetry, and other mediums, I am devoted to telling stories, growing in empathy and compassion, and being vulnerable with my art, in hopes of creating an opportunity for connection, reminding us what it means to be human, and to find the joy.
+Through voice, trumpet, composition, poetry, and other mediums, I am devoted to telling stories, growing in empathy and compassion, and being vulnerable with my art, in hopes of creating an opportunity for connection,

 - Janelle Finton